truj/midica/README.md

 - Install [ALDA](https://github.com/alda-lang/alda) or [abcMIDI](https://ifdo.ca/~seymour/runabc/top.html)
 - In Step 4: Download an [ALDA example](https://github.com/alda-lang/alda-core/tree/master/examples) or [ABC example](https://abcnotation.com/search) or create your own file with the extension `.alda` or `.abc`.
-- In Step 6: Switch to the ALDA or ABC tab (any maybe adjust the program path).
+- In Step 6: Switch to the ALDA or ABC tab (and maybe adjust the program path).

 # Features of the Midica Application itself